Home » Type » Drinks + Beverages » Mexican Hot Chocolate

 Instructions

-Crock-Pot: Place ingredients in crock pot, cook on low temperature for 2 – 3 hours, stirring every 20 minutes or so.
+Crock-Pot: Place ingredients in the crock pot and cook on low for 2 to 3 hours, stirring every 20 minutes or so.

 Serve: Ladle into mugs and serve with a light dusting of cocoa powder.
 Also pairs well with a dollop of coconut cream on top.